-Con nbination Example I {First Name} Timothy John II {Last Name} Berners-Lee III {First Name} {Surname[0]} Timothy John B.L.
+Con ıbination Example I {First Name} Timothy John II {Last Name} Berners-Lee III {First Name} {Surname[0]} Timothy John B.L.
 IV {First Name[0]} {Surname} T.J.
 Berners-Lee V {First Name} {Surname} Timothy John Berners-Lee

-We must determine in what form the name is exchanged.
-The transfer of too much information confidential information can lead to malicious misuse against them or their contacts.
-Various combinations of the first name and surname exist that aim to provide trust, see Table II.
-Combination I is too general and unidentifiable, while the use of the last name in II provides more specificity, but may still be too general in most cases.
-The use of the complete name in combination V, as embedded in the SSI, is an easy source for malicious actors to take advantage of.
-The combinations III and IV include both the first and last name in a modified form, and provide a more personal and identifiable view, but not a complete view.

-The identity of a person is more decisive by its last name due to its uniqueness, combination (IV) fits best for the trust enforcement attribute.
+The next step is to decide on the contents of the exchanged name, as we basically have access to the full official name.
+The transfer of too much confidential information can lead to malicious misuse against them or their contacts.
+Various combinations of the given and last name exist that aim to provide trust, see Table II.
+While combination I is too general and unidentifiable, the use of the last name in II provides more specificity but may still be too general in most cases.
+The use of the full name in V, as embedded in the SSI, is an easy source for malicious actors to take advantage of.
+The combinations III and IV include both the first and last name in a modified form, and provide a more personal and identifiable view without overdoing it.
+The identity of a person is more decisive by its last name due to its uniqueness, and combination IV therefore fits our aim best for the use as the trust enforcement attribute.